emre2345/spica/docs/content/concept/passport.md

 ## Table of contents

 ## Statements
-The smallest rule setting in the passport module is the statement.
+Statements are the smallest rule sets in the passport module.
 Each statement is responsible for one functionality.
 As an example; allowing read functionality in bucket system is a statement.
 Also, you can define specific resources to limit account abilities.
 Statements settings listed below;
 Effect: statements have two effect options.
 These are “Allow” and “Deny”
 Service: to apply statement, you will need to define which service statement will work.
 You can select service from the select box.
 Action: Each service has own actions.
 For example bucket service has 4 options which are “index”,”show”,”delete”,”update”